New Zealand Faculty

 While in college, I met a man who shared these interests and was also a committed Christian.
 Now, after forty-plus years of marriage, we share much more--not only a love of travel, but also three sons and seven grandchildren.
 Teaching and traveling together in New Zealand has been one of the delightful surprises that we never envisioned in those early years.

-Having lived in Toronto, Los Angeles, and Chicago, I now live in downtown Holland, Michigan (in southwestern Michigan) in a 118 year old house with my wife Celaine, youngest daughter Sophia, and numerous animals with Spanish names (Rosita, Lokita, Bella).
-Older daughters Anna and Chara are in college, majoring in things such as English, Environmental Education, and Humanity and Nature Studies.
+Having lived in Toronto, Los Angeles, and Chicago, I now live in Holland, Michigan (in southwestern Michigan) in a 120 year old house with my wife Celaine and numerous animals with Spanish names (Rosita, Lokita).
+I have three daughters: Anna graduated from Hope College three years ago and is studying in France; Chara graduated in May of 2014 from Northland College in Ashland, Wisconsin and is serving with the Peace Corps in Paraguay; and Sophia is a second-year student at Hope majoring in Spanish.
 My wife is a marriage and family therapist, a spiritual director, and an ordained minister in the Reformed Church in America.
-I teach in the Religion Dept and direct the Environmental Studies program at Hope College, a 3 minute bike ride from my house.
-I spend as much time as possible outside, including taking students whitewater rafting, flatwater canoeing, and backpacking in the Adirondacks of upstate New York every May as part of a 3 week Hope course.
+I teach in the Religion Dept. and am Associate Dean for Teaching and Learning at Hope, where I have been for the past 20 years.
+I also direct the Environmental Studies program and spend as much time as possible outside, including taking students whitewater rafting, flatwater canoeing and kayaking, and backpacking in the Adirondacks of upstate New York every May as part of a three week long Hope religion course.

 I am a graduate (in mathematics and computer science) of Hope College, have masters degrees from the Institute for Christian Studies (in philosophy) and Fuller Theological Seminary (in theology) as well as a Ph.D. in religious studies from The University of Chicago.
-I have written numerous books, including For the Beauty of the Earth: A Christian Vision for Creation Care (revised second edition) and Beyond Homelessness: Christian Faith in an Age of Displacement, co-authored with Brian Walsh.
-I have taught with CCSP for over a decade, in both Belize and New Zealand, and believe wholeheartedly in the mission of this program.
-I am delighted to be returning again to teach.
+I have written five books, including For the Beauty of the Earth: A Christian Vision for Creation Care (revised second edition) and Beyond Homelessness: Christian Faith in an Age of Displacement, co-authored with Brian Walsh.
+I have taught with CCSP for over fifteen years, in both Belize and New Zealand, and am delighted to be a part of this program.

 Cal is a scientist, writer, and conservationist who enjoys sharing his interest and enthusiasm for the environment and for earthkeeping.
 He loves to teach in the classroom and field and is particularly interested in serving Christian colleges and universities across the continent and globe in environmental stewardship.
 His work is directed at building bridges between environmental science, ethics, and practice.
 Cal's backyard zoo, begun at the age of three with his first turtle, was the start of his life's work on living things and their environment.
 After growing up in Grand Rapids, Michigan and teaching at Calvin College and the University of Michigan he left for Wisconsin in 1972 and now inhabits Waubesa Marsh, 8 miles south of Madison.
 Here, all the animals are free to move over and about a glacial drumlin island that emerges from the marsh to hold his house ("Oak Knoll") above water-- there to keep him, his wife Ruth, and Cleo the cat high and dry.
 Early in his career as a professor in Michigan he found that, across the country and around the world, the animals he was studying were having their habitats taken away.
 This brought him to contribute to the development of Au Sable Institute, to prepare hundreds of undergraduate and graduate students for environmental careers, to do wetlands research that integrates across the disciplines, to probe environmental beliefs, and to reach out to help people incorporate environmental integrity into their worldviews and beliefs.
 He loves to lecture on caring for Creation and has given campus-wide convocation lectures at more than 100 U.S. and Canadian colleges and universities.
 He has brought his message worldwide through travels to China, Korea, India, Indonesia, Malaysia, Mexico, Russia, Ecuador, the Dominican Republic, and the United Kingdom.